Understanding Your 1099-R Tax Form

-This is the amount of federal withholding that was deducted.
-Use this amount on your federal tax return.
+This is the amount of federal income tax that was withheld from your gross distribution.

 This code indicates the type of benefit being reported to IRS:

 This indicates what percentage of the entire benefit you received when a death benefit lump sum distribution is paid to more than one beneficiary.
-CalPERS cannot divulge the names of any other beneficiaries who may have received a portion of the benefit.
+We can’t divulge the names of any other beneficiaries who may have received a portion of the benefit.

 If you received the entire distribution, there will be an "X" in Box 2b.

-This is the amount of California state withholding that was deducted.
-Use this amount on your state tax return.
+This is the total amount of California state income tax that was withheld from your gross distribution.

-If present, this represents a unique account number provided to IRS for processing purposes.
+If present, this represents a unique number provided to the IRS for account-processing purposes.

 This information isn't intended as tax advice.
 For more information, contact a professional tax adviser, the Internal Revenue Service or California Franchise Tax Board.